Knitting hacks – easy and advanced knitting tips and tricks!

 Before all the knitting hacks you will read, let’s discuss what is the difference between knitting and crochet?

-- hides some imperfections in knitting.
+- Forgiving: Hides minor imperfections in your knitting.

 How to Pick Up Stitches Correctly and Evenly.